volcan600/courses/terraform/README.md

 * Good practice to create a directory for each project or demo
 * It is good practice store code in a repository
 * Always destroy resources for a practical to avoid charges.
 For production do not use destroy or auto-approval
+* **terraform fmt** will check the format.
+If correct will print the files to check
+* **terraform validate** Validate your configuration.
+The example configuration provided above is valid, so Terraform will return a success message.
+* **terraform show** will show the current terraform.tfstate file
+* **terraform state list** will list resources in your project's state

 ### 19. Understanding Atributes and Output Values in Terraform
 * Terraform has capability to output the attribute of a resource with the output values